 - Quality control testing*

-The test is usually conducted under clean, dry, laboratory conditions, which are rarely encountered in service.
-Therefore, the prediction of the relative performance of a material in typical applications and in varying clean to dirty environments may be substantially altered.
+The test is usually conducted under clean, dry laboratory conditions, which are rarely encountered in service.
+Therefore, predicting the relative performance of a material in typical applications and in varying clean to dirty environments may be substantially altered.
 There are also standards available for testing arc resistance in wet and dry conditions if needed.

 Electric arcing presents a difficult challenge and can have detrimental effects on electric power transmission, distribution systems, and various electronic equipment.
 Arc resistance of different materials is represented as the total time they can retain their insulating properties without breaking down and causing current flow across its surface.

 The arc resistance values may be used to evaluate the resistance properties of various plastics.
-Based on this, selection of the best material may be done, thereby reducing the risk of equipment damage, fire accidents, and human hazards.
+Based on this, the selection of the best material may be made, thereby reducing the risk of equipment damage, fire accidents, and human hazards.